joelwking/IR1101/README.md

 ```

 ### Build the Docker Image
 Copy `qemu-aarch64-static` to the directory from where you will build the container:

 ```bash
 cd ~/IR1101/library/
 cp /usr/bin/qemu-aarch64-static .
 ```
 The `Dockerfile` is configured to build an image which executes `hello.py`.
-Review these files in `~/IR1101/library/`
+Review the `Dockerfile` and Python program files in `~/IR1101/library/`.
+The docker build command builds the Docker image using the `Dockerfile` and python program located in the `library` directory.

 ```bash
 docker build -t iox_aarch64_hello .